aimhigherweb/iec_website/content/what-we-do/driving-and-vision.md

 ![](/uploads/anti-glare-lenses.jpg)

-An illustration to show how a spectacle lens with an anti-reflective coating (right) can reduce glare at night.
+CAPTION: An illustration to show how a spectacle lens with an anti-reflective coating (right) can reduce glare at night.

 #### Some recommendations from Innovative Eye Care for safe driving: